NirmithDev/MOVIE-SEARCH-UP/README.md

 - next to do is add reviews for movies and stuff
 - set add movies to admin only
 - add an extra step in registration to set user to admin or a normal user
+- final step is to add a add to watch later button that will be stored in user's profile

 # next steps

-- final step is to add a add to watch later button that will be stored in user's profile
-- code if possible the reply to each comment
 - add edit movie details functionality
 - search up other user's functionality
 - add follow user to list functionality for all user's
+- code if possible the reply to each comment
+- add notification system if possible
 - if time available incorporate databases